sagemath/trac_to_gh/Issue 2866.md

 # Issue 2866: [with patch, needs review] use tempfile.NamedTemporaryFile for unit tests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2866

 Original creator: yi